George R.R. Martin Will Not Finish ‘Game Of Thrones’ Books To Build Film Studio?

 A post shared by Michelle | Bookstagram (@abookhoardersobsession) on

 After the constant delays and release date push backs for George R.R.
 Martin’s Winds of Winter, HBO’s TV series Game of Thrones has gotten to the point where it already surpassed the events in the books.
 George R.R.
-Martin definitely has a lot of catching up to do, and it is unclear how much of his time and devotion will be taken by his new studio.
+Martin definitely has a lot of catching up to do and it is unclear how much of his time and devotion will be taken by his new studio.

 Fortunately, George R.R.
 Martin does not let fan whining influence how fast he will dish out Winds of Winter.
 He, however, admitted to being prone to distractions which are the main reasons for the massive delays experienced by his books.
 Moreover, George R.R.
 Martin added another item to his already full to-do list.
 Although a new movie studio will mean good business for Santa Fe, fans continue to worry about the welfare of George R.R.
 Martin’s epic books series.